 One way to snatch your new home before other buyers is to include a contingency clause in your purchase offer.
-With this clause, the seller will notify you if she receives another offer and you'll have a short time, typically 24 to 72 hours, either to back out or seal the deal.
+With this clause, the seller will notify you if he or she receives another offer.
+You'll then have a short time, typically 24 to 72 hours, either to back out or seal the deal.
 If you must decide, consider first whether you can afford two mortgages for the six months to a year that might be required to sell the first house.
 Also consider any impact on your long-term finances if your old house sells for less than you planned.
 If you choose to move forward, you'll have to jump some high hurdles to secure financing.

 Fannie, Freddie and the FHA

 If you have excellent credit, a solid debt-to-income ratio and a lot of equity, another option is a bridge loan or wrap loan.
 A bridge loan typically lasts for six to 12 months and wraps your payments for both houses into one interest-only payment.
 Although lender requirements vary slightly, you'll usually only be able to finance up to 80 percent of the total value of both houses.
-This option also socks you with two closing costs: one for the bridge loan and another on the mortgage on the new house.
+Be forewarned that this option socks you with two closing costs: one for the bridge loan and another on the mortgage on the new house.

 - Siri Stafford/Lifesize/Getty Images

 - How to Buy a House While Owning a House